qvik/go-oidc-mle/readme.md

 [![GoDoc](https://godoc.org/github.com/qvik/go-oidc-mle?status.svg)](https://godoc.org/github.com/qvik/go-oidc-mle)

-This library wraps [oauth2](https://godoc.org/golang.org/x/oauth2) and [go-oidc](https://godoc.org/github.com/coreos/go-oidc) libraries and implements OIDC authorization code flow with optional encrypted request object.
+This library wraps [oauth2](https://godoc.org/golang.org/x/oauth2) and [go-oidc](https://godoc.org/github.com/coreos/go-oidc) libraries and implements OIDC authorization code flow with an optional encrypted request object.
 The Finnish Transport and Communications Agency Traficom mandates message level encryption on electric identification and trust services.
 More information can be found from the [Regulation 72 on electronic identification and trust services](https://www.traficom.fi/en/regulations#%7B%22query%22%3A%2272%22%2C%22sort%22%3A%7B%22title%22%3A%22ASC%22%7D%2C%22limit%22%3A20%2C%22offset%22%3A0%2C%22filters%22%3A%7B%7D%7D).

 - [Regulation 72 on electronic identification and trust services (pdf)](https://www.finlex.fi/data/normit/42947/M72A-2018-EN-v2.pdf)
 - [Explanatory notes to Regulation 72 (pdf)](https://www.finlex.fi/data/normit/42947/M72A-MPS-EN.pdf)

 ## Examples

-A simplified examples implementations of authorization code flow using [Signicat](https://signicat.com) as a provider can be found from [examples](https://github.com/qvik/go-oidc-mle/blob/master/examples) directory.
+A simplified example implementation of authorization code flow using [Signicat](https://signicat.com) as a provider can be found from [the examples](https://github.com/qvik/go-oidc-mle/blob/master/examples) directory.

 To run the example using MLE:
 ```bash